jtobin/hnuts/README.md

 hnuts
 -----

-See: Hoffman, Gelman (2011) The No U-Turn Sampler: Adaptively Settings Path Lengths in Hamiltonian Monte Carlo.
+See: Hoffman, Gelman (2011) The No U-Turn Sampler: Adaptively Setting Path Lengths in Hamiltonian Monte Carlo.